kateolmstead/rest-api-client/README.md

 The client SDKs do provide some additional functionality that is not available with a pure server-side integration:
 * Segmented messaging
-* Engagement module which allows PlayRM to track and score player intensity
+* A more robust Engagement module which allows PlayRM to track and score player intensity
 * Geo location of the player

 To access this functionality you'll want to implement the appropriate client-side SDK in your game client (JavaScript, iOS, Unity, Android, etc).
-The engagement module and the player geo location information are automatically once the SDK has been installed.
+The detailed engagement module and the player geo location information are automatic once the SDK has been installed.

 These modules are available by calling the RESTful API: